natjo13/Sinasthma/README.md

 A frequency distribution was done to identify how many cases have missing data.
 Additionally, a chi-square test can be done to compare the independent variable with the dependent variable.
 A logistic regression will need to be done to explain the relationship between the independent variable and the dichotomous dependent variable.
 Potential confounders that will be adjusted for are history of a respiratory allergy, sex, birthweight and race.
 For this study, age will be considered as a potential effect modifier and will be broken down to three levels: 4 to 8 years old, 9 to 13 years old, and 14+ years old.
 All in all, by conducting a logistic regression, the final model used to analyze the data will be done by adding all the variables.

+SAS 9.4 is needed to run the code for this project.

 References

 Akinbami, L. J., Simon, A. E., & Rossen, L. M. (2015).
 Changing Trends in Asthma Prevalence Among Children.
 Pediatrics, 137(1). doi: 10.1542/peds.2015-2354